Deborah Smith (translator): Debate over translation

-In an article published in 2017, writer and academic Charse Yun reported on criticisms in the Korean media of the English translation of The Vegetarian because of its omissions, embellishments, and mistranslations.
+In an article published in 2017, writer and academic Charse Yun (이화여대 교수) reported on criticisms in the Korean media of the English translation of The Vegetarian because of its omissions, embellishments, and mistranslations.
 After reading the translation against the original, Yun wonders, Did the translation take things too far?
 One distinguished translator told me he felt the context and style were so different that it was more reasonable to speak of Smith’s work as an adaptation, not a translation.
 While Yun calls the translation "a stunning achievement," he acknowledges that for some readers who are familiar with the original "the translation has deviated so far ... that the disparity strains their eyes and ruins their enjoyment."

 Smith has defended her translation, statingTo say that my English translation of The Vegetarian is a “completely different book” from the Korean original is, of course, in one sense, entirely correct.
 Since there is no such thing as a truly literal translation — no two languages’ grammars match, their vocabularies diverge, even punctuation has a different weight — there can be no such thing as a translation that is not “creative.”
 And while most of us translators think of ourselves as “faithful,” definitions of faithfulness can differ.
 Because languages function differently, much of translation is about achieving a similar effect by different means; not only are difference, change, and interpretation completely normal, but they are in fact an integral part of faithfulness.The author Han Kang has stood by Smith's translation.